AdiNarendra98/AI-for-Environment/3. Satellite Image Segmentation for Flood Damage Analysis/README.md

 ## Satellite Image-Segmentation for Flood-Damage Analysis
-This repo is for the reimplementation of the work done by [Kunal](https://github.com/orion29/Satellite-Image-Segmentation-for-Flood-Damage-Analysis) for segmenting satellite images for analyzing flood damages using publicly available images and data.
+- This repo is for the reimplementation of a model made for segmenting satellite images for analyzing flood damages using publicly available images and data.

 ## Dataset